Dover Motor Speedway: Early years and financial troubles

 NASCAR driver Richard Petty (pictured in 2016) won the first major auto race at Dover Downs' auto racing oval on July 6, 1969.

 After a year of construction delays, the $5.2 million facility held its first horse races on March 8, 1969, with Pinehurst and jockey Fred Kratz winning the first ever horse race at the Dover Downs Raceway (DDR).
 The following month, Dover Downs was able to secure its first auto racing dates, with the NASCAR Grand National Series scheduling a 300 mi race on July 6.
-By the end of its first horse racing season in May, the facility received mixed reception from local press; in responding to rumors that track leaders would abandon horse racing, Buckson stated to The Morning News that they were "ridiculous.
-We'll be back here next year ready to go again."
-The auto racing oval, named Dover Downs International Raceway (DDIS), held its first races as scheduled, with Richard Petty winning the 1969 Mason-Dixon 300; the race oversaw fewer fans and traffic problems than expected.
+By the end of its first horse racing season in May, the facility received mixed reception from local press; in response to rumors that track leaders would abandon horse racing, Buckson stated to The Morning News that they were "ridiculous" and it will "be back here next year ready to go again".
+The auto racing oval, named Dover Downs International Raceway (DDIS), held its first races as scheduled, with Richard Petty winning the 1969 Mason-Dixon 300; the race faced fewer fans and traffic problems than expected.
 In June 1970, DDIS underwent its first repave at the cost of $50,000 (adjusted for inflation, $).

 In its early years, Dover Downs struggled financially.
 By July 1969, liens totaling over $950,000 were filed against the facility.
 In April 1970, McNutt Electric Company, one of the lienholders, sued Dover Downs for unpaid bills.
 By August, Dover Downs settled the liens, paying $965,000 in total.
 In 1973, it faced a near-boycott by the Cloverleaf Standardbred Owners Association, who demanded an 8% purse increase and new paddock facilities.
 Although track leaders initially refused due to costs, an agreement was eventually reached.
 With attendance below expectations in early 1974, track general manager John Riddle acknowledged the facility's financial difficulties, stating that "I must admit that we are in a serious financial situation...
 I know we can't continue to operate in a deficit situation."
 Buckson proposed dog racing and a tax relief bill to improve finances in January 1974; although the House approved the bill, it was vetoed by Sherman W. Tribbitt.
 In August, Buckson's salary was cut, and he was reassigned as chairman, with Riddle stepping in as president.
 In September, Riddle announced Dover Downs was for sale but denied impending bankruptcy.
 Despite DDR's issues, DDIS remained profitable, with The Morning News noting that auto racing was unaffected by the complex's financial troubles.